How to Register and Vote in the United States

 Why People Don't Vote in the United States

 Voting is a surprisingly emotional experience, whether you vote or not.
 Some (hopefully most) people will always vote, no matter how corrupt they see the system.
-Other people forget to register or can't make it to the polling station in time, but some take it as a matter of pride that they don't vote.
+Other people forget to register, can't make it to the polling station in time, or can't find a station near them, but some take it as a matter of pride that they don't vote.

 Here are some of the arguments for why people don't vote: